pnp/blog/content/microsoft-365-pnp-weekly/episode-161/index.md

 ---
-title: Microsoft 365 PnP Weekly - Episode 161
+title: "Microsoft 365 PnP Weekly - Episode 161"
 summary: "California, US based David Warner, joins Vesa Juvonen and Waldek Mastykarz to discuss evolution of PnP - Sharing is Caring and Recognition programs.
 Three tips for getting involved in this community.
-Reviewed 9 articles from Microsoft and Community.”
+Reviewed 9 articles from Microsoft and Community."
 date: 2022-04-11T20:41:08-04:00
 author: "Vesa Juvonen"
 githubname: VesaJuvonen